-Jamuna River Development Project
+Jamuna River Development Project (JRDP)

 The Jamuna River is one of the largest rivers in the world and divides Bangladesh into east and west.
 In the middle of the river there are two sandbars, home to around 30,000 people, mostly subsistence farmers who try to grow some rice, vegetables or wheat before the wet season comes and the river becomes a torrent which floods the islands.
-River erosion is gradually shifting the sandbars downstream, and the communities who live there must shift with them.
-In this area there are no towns, large schools, colleges, hospitals or any other infrastructure, and the transient nature of the environment makes it very difficult for the government to invest there.
+River erosion is gradually shifting the sandbars downstream and the communities who live there must shift with them.
+In this area there are no towns, large schools, colleges, hospitals or any other infrastructure while the transient nature of the environment makes it very difficult for the government to invest there.
 The main form of transport is by small boat.

 The project started with the building of a four-room primary school on land donated by a local man.
 In 2012, Partners in Aid funded a second primary school.
 A pre-school class is now operating.
 Having schools on the island removes a major barrier to attendance as these younger children do not have to take a long boat trip to the mainland, meaning they are more likely to complete their primary education and move on to secondary school.
-Finding teachers is an ongoing challenge; Partners in Aid provides funds for skills development for the teachers to help ensure that the children can get the most from their classes.
+Finding teachers is an ongoing challenge.
+Partners in Aid provides funds for skills development for the teachers to help ensure that the children can get the most from their classes.
 Both of the school buildings are portable and will ‘leap-frog’ down the island as the island shifts downstream due to erosion from monsoonal flooding, although the newer school is of a more substantial structure to better withstand cyclones.

 The existence of the primary schools underpins the broader community development work undertaken by Symbiosis.
 This work encompasses a range of activities including:

-- Functional education (adult literacy and numeracy) – acquiring these basic skills increases people’s ability to earn an income, builds confidence and self-reliance, and also helps them get involved in their children’s learning.
+- Functional education (adult literacy and numeracy) – acquiring these basic skills increases people’s ability to earn an income, builds confidence and self-reliance and also helps them get involved in their children’s learning.

 - Food production – tree planting and kitchen gardening are helping to provide healthy food to families as well as generating income from selling the produce.
 An added benefit of planting trees is that they stabilise the soil and help prevent erosion.

-- Traditional Birth Attendant (TBA) training – maternal and infant mortality rates remain high in rural areas due to the lack of suitable healthcare.
+- Traditional birth attendant (TBA) training – maternal and infant mortality rates remain high in rural areas due to the lack of suitable healthcare.
 Properly trained TBAs provide an essential service and help reduce some of the risks associated with home deliveries.

-- Health workshops – these cover a range of topics including disease prevention, nutrition, and HIV/AIDS awareness, as well as providing opportunities to monitor child health as mothers bring their babies with them.
+- Health workshops – these cover a range of topics including disease prevention, nutrition and HIV/AIDS awareness, as well as providing opportunities to monitor child health as mothers bring their babies with them.